S-ghanbary98/Eng89_Terraform/README.md

 - We can run new instances for the db and app with the new VPC configuration.
 - This can be seen below.
+- Once run we can then Enter the machines and run the js application.

 ```python